 They live behind the scenes at the Wild Wonders Outdoor Theater.

 The calf’s birth came as the result of a breeding recommendation for Yuna and Baku by the Association of Zoos & Aquariums’ Species Survival Plan® (SSP) for Malayan tapirs.
 The SSP looks at the genetic makeup of each prospective parent before recommending a pairing; this helps ensure diversity of Malayan tapirs in North American zoos.

 Muskoxen Charlotte and Hudson live in the Arctic Tundra habitat and welcomed their son, Trebek, in June 2020.
 Charlotte and Hudson were paired together back in 2016 with hopes that they would eventually mate.
 Keepers say the two get along well.

 Aries and Orion

 Bromance, bro-etines (like galentines!), brother love.
 Whatever you want to call it, lar gibbon brothers Orion and Aries have it.
 The two can often be heard singing loudly in unison, a form of bonding for gibbons.
 They also swing together throughout the day and huddle with their backs to each other at night while they sleep.

 Feel the Love

 Come celebrate all of Point Defiance Zoo & Aquarium’s animals at Love at the Zoo Feb.
-13-15.
-The animals will experience special Valentine-themed enrichments, like heart-shaped ice and guests can participate in a Valentine scavenger hunt or drop off a card for any of the zoo’s animals in a decorated mailbox inside the front entrance.
+12-13.
+The animals will experience special Valentine-themed enrichments like heart-shaped ice.
+Guests can drop off a card for any of the zoo’s animals in a decorated mailbox inside the front entrance.
 This special event is free with admission to the zoo.